 Do you have any siblings?
 I do.
 One younger sister who is married with a son, and an older half-brother who lives in the US.

 Do you really lie over the ocean?
-Nah, although the song gets sung to me quite frequently.
+Nah, although the song gets sung frequently when I’m around.

-Do you ever get writers block?
-I hate admitting it, but no, I can’t remember a time when I’ve ever had writers block.
-There are times when the words just aren’t flowing for me though, and when that happens I either take a break or a walk, or I start writing stream of consciousness type work until I find my groove again.
+Do you ever get writer’s block?
+I hate admitting it, but no, I can’t remember a time when I’ve ever had writer’s block.
+Sometimes the words just aren’t flowing for me though, and when that happens I either take a break or a walk, or I write a stream-of-consciousness type work until I find my groove again.

 I’ve written a book.
 Can I send a copy to you and have you review it?
 It depends.
-I do review books for several clients that I work for, but only those released (or-soon-to-be released) by publishing houses.
+I review books for several clients I work for, but only those released (or-soon-to-be released) by publishing houses.
 Basically, I can’t read your work and tell you if it’s good, edit it for you, or publish an excerpt on one of my sites.
-I can (usually) write an honest review, however if the book falls within my writing work mandate.
+I can (usually) write an honest review if the book falls within my writing work mandate.
 Please note that sending me a copy of your book doesn’t mean you’ll get a favorable review, though; my readers trust me to be forthright, and I won’t recommend something I don’t feel is useful.
-Having said that, I’m not looking to ruin anyone’s career either.
-I’m a pretty understanding sort, and realize almost every book has an audience.
+I’m not looking to ruin anyone’s career either.
+I’m an understanding sort and realize almost every book has an audience.
 Send me an email with the book details and any related information, and I’ll back to you shortly.

 Will you write a blurb for my book or book jacket?
-If it’s about dating or entrepreneurship, I might.
+If it’s about dating, digital nomadism, energy work, or entrepreneurship, I might.
 If you’ve got a few weeks lead time for me to read your book and write something snappy, send me an email and let’s talk.

 How can I get in touch with you?
-You can reach me at [email protected]
+You can reach me at bonny [AT] bonnyalbo.com

 Do you have an assistant who reads and replies to your emails?
-I read every single one of my emails, but most days I get several hundred (at least) to sift through, and rarely am able to reply to every single one.
-Please don’t think that if I don’t reply to your email that I don’t care.
+I read every single one of my emails, but most days I get several hundred (at least) to sift through, and rarely can reply to every single one.
+Please don’t think if I don’t reply to your email I don’t care.
 Really really, I do – I’m just swamped most days.

 How long should I wait for a response to an email I sent to you?
-I try to reply to my fans as quickly as possible, but sometimes it takes me a few weeks.
-For those asking for free dating or entrepreneurship advice, I post all of my answers publicly either at my dating or coaching sites.
+I try to reply to my fans as quickly as possible, but sometimes I take a few weeks.
+For those asking for free dating or entrepreneurship advice, I post all of my answers publicly either at my dating or digital nomadism sites.
 If you require a faster or guaranteed response, I will occasionally accept paid consulting work along these lines.
 Please email me if you’d like more information.
 If you are a PR person who has sent me something you’d like me to write about, I’ll contact you should I require more information, or if I write about the company/service/product you’ve sent me information about.

 I have a question about the rights to your work or another business-related question.
 Who do I contact?
-Send a note to [email protected].
+Send a note to business [AT] bonnyalbo [DOT] com.

 I’d like you to speak at my school, conference, presentation.
 Do you do those sorts of things?
 I love speaking – almost as much as writing.
-An email to [email protected] should get you a prompt answer as to my schedule and availability to travel.
+An email to business [AT] bonnyalbo [DOT] com should get you a prompt answer as to my schedule and availability to travel.
 Local-to-me events get first priority, which means either Vancouver Island or metro Vancouver, BC, Canada.